krABMaga/krABMaga.github.io/content/antsforaging.md

     pub step: u128,
 }
 ```
+Obstacles are represented by the `Item`, an enum that can assume one of these three values: `Food`, `Home` and `Obstacle`.

 This increase in complexity is caused by different requirements to represent the location of each entity.
 For example,
 ants require the use of a sparse grid, since most of the time more than half of the grid's cells do not have an ant in them.
-Pheromones, on the other part, can be represented by a simple primitive value, a `f64`, and a dense grid is better to represent them,
+Pheromones, on the other part, can be represented by a simple primitive value, a `f32`, and a dense grid is better to represent them,
 especially considering the initial phase when the ants flood the grid and leave traces of pheromones everywhere.
 There is also another reason regarding the use of a different type of grid for pheromones: visualization performance.
 Instead of
 representing pheromones as single entities, thus causing an enormous amount of entities existing at all times at runtime, a different